wadetb/shellspace/Docs/VR.md

 # TODO

++ Allow binding swipe axes to different features, with keyboard control.
+  For example swipe in could be "get closer to the image, in the direction I'm looking"

 + Wondering what the FPS dip is whenever there's a packet received.
 Perhaps I'm introducing a sync point and should be double or triple buffering the input texture?
 Drops to 40fps every time there is a window update.
 It might also be the mipmap generation.

 + Print connection status on VR window - use Toast API?